-Budapest, Hungary – Thirty years ago, the Iron Curtain collapsed and Central European countries (Czech Republic, Poland, Hungary and Slovakia) initiated their “return to the West” after nearly half a century of communist rule.
+Budapest, Hungary – Thirty years ago, the fall of the Iron Curtain paved the way for Central European countries’ (Czech Republic, Poland, Hungary and Slovakia) “return to the West” after nearly half a century of communist rule.

 Three decades later, do Czechs, Hungarians, Poles and Slovaks feel better off?
 A wide-ranging study conducted by the Open Society Foundations to mark the 30th anniversary of the fall of the Berlin wall – based on YouGov research findings – sheds some much-needed light on the issue.

 Some of the findings are distressing, but are part of a global trend, and not a distinctive feature of Central and Eastern Europe: growing distrust among citizens, liberal values threatened by rising populism, increasing appeal of authoritarian figures and measures, etc.

 And yet, “parallel to the rise of populism and the coercive political climate, a robust spirit of dissent, and a readiness to challenge those in power, persists”, write the author of the study, primarily driven by the younger generations who are slowly emerging as “a very special avant-garde” picking up the torch of their elders who brought down the Iron Curtain.